 In doing so, they give up their lawful right, many times without realizing it.
 Nevada law gives surviving relatives the right to seek compensation for a loved one’s wrongful death.
 While money cannot revive the deceased, it can help their surviving relatives move on with their life.
 A Henderson wrongful death lawyer can obtain it.

-At Nettles & Morris, our personal injury attorneys believe in punishing negligence and wrongdoings.
+At Nettles Morris Law Firm, our personal injury attorneys believe in punishing negligence and wrongdoings.
 We have also made it our mission to ease the suffering of our clients.
 We do that by providing the information and advice they need through free preliminary consultation.
 If our clients let us, we help them take the weight of fulfilling formalities off their shoulders.

 Many of the people who turn to us have no idea what their rights are or whether they are entitled to compensation.
 Therefore, the first thing we do when taking over a new case is to review Nevada laws on wrongful death.
 We will do the same in the following lines.